steffenyount/super-scorpio/README.md

 * PWM is initialized for direct channel LED control
 * DMA feeds and ADC are initialized for power monitoring
 * LED segment discovery is run and TX Channel configs are updated to reflect the attached LED segments
-* Channel configs are further updated with the hard coded channel override settings
+* Channel configs are further updated with hard coded channel override settings
 * TX Channel LEDs are lit up to test max power draw
 * Channel LED segment config lengths are truncated if necessary to ensure the LED power limit
 * Pixel data feeds are assigned to the channels